 A set of return-to-work policies and procedures for W.K.
-Kellogg Biological Station research buildings was approved in July 7, 2020.
-Read the document, which includes information on building access, safety practices and training, and cleaning and sanitization plans.
+Kellogg Biological Station research buildings was approved on July 7, 2020.
+The document includes information on building access, safety practices and training, and cleaning and sanitization plans.

 KBS research reactivation and on-site work

 Any person who plans to come to KBS to work or study must complete the following steps before coming on site:

 - Take the MSU Environmental Health and Safety training.